-The Museum of Science and Industry (MOSI) :: Shared Description
+The Science and Industry Museum, Manchester :: Shared Description

-The Museum of Science and Industry (MOSI) in Manchester is a large museum devoted to the development of science, technology and industry.
+The Science and Industry Museum in Manchester is a large museum devoted to the development of science, technology and industry.
 It places particular emphasis on Manchester’s achievements and contributions in these fields.

 The museum is housed in five listed buildings on the historic site of Liverpool Road Station which was vacated by British Rail in 1975.
 This station is the world’s oldest surviving passenger railway station; one of the original termini of the Liverpool and Manchester Railway, the world's first passenger railway.